SteveDaulton/column_print/README.md

 ## Supported Platforms:

 * Linux (Windows and macOS to be added)
-* Python 3.8 or Later
+* Python 3.6 or Later

 # Developing column_printer

-To install column_printer, along with the tools you need to develop and run tests, run the following in your virtualenv:
+To install column_printer, along with the tools you need to develop, test, and document, run the following in your virtualenv:

 ```bash
 $ pip install -e .[dev]